Portrait of Jackie Lothamer

 Jackie growing up

-A very generous anonymous donor has offered to MATCH all donations $1000 and up!
-St. Louis Center continues to face increased staffing, maintenance, and structural needs even as demand for services continues to rise.
-If you help now your support is DOUBLED.
+St. Louis Center continues to face increased staffing, maintenance, and other operating costs even as demand for services continues to rise.

 YOU can play a large part in the day-to-day lives of the residents who call St. Louis Center home.
 We are so very grateful for your generosity!